 While an approach from the right hemisphere of the brain mainly emphasizes the qualitative aspects of a learn/work environment.
 The soft psychological and social approach.
 (How does the learn/work environment affect you?)
 A so-called right-brain mode of perception that sometimes is referred to as the “intelligence of the heart”.
 It is neither one nor the other.
-It is about your balance of both left and right hemisphere.
+It is about your balance of both the left and right hemispheres.

 What would happen if people brought their hearts to work, as well as their professional skills?